Osprey Exos Pro 55 & Eja Pro 55 Backpack Review

 Difference between pro and original models

-In totality, there also appears to be fewer external straps and cinching doodads.
-The hardware like clasps and buckles got smaller, and might be a bit fiddly.
-We don’t think dinky buckles are the best way to save weight.
+The hardware like clasps and buckles got smaller than the original, and might be a bit fiddly and more prone to breaking.
+We don’t think dinky buckles are the best way to save weight, but these aren’t tiny.
+Just a bit small.

 But as the overall design is basically the same, the Pro models derive most of their weight savings from material upgrades.
 Comparing listing, that translates to slimmer frame architecture by way of 3.5 alloy rods, instead of 4mm.